Behind the Scenes--Closing the Curtain on Stereotypes

 - Whiteboard, chalkboard, overhead, or chart paper on an easel

-- Student copies and an overhead of What's the Difference?
-(Attachment One)
+- Student copies and an overhead of What's the Difference? (handout)

-- Student copies of Video Viewing Guide (Attachment Three)
+- Student copies of Video Viewing Guide (handout)

 - Berry, Joy.
 The Human Race Club: The Unforgettable Pen Pal.
 Produced by Bridgestone Multimedia, Inc., 30 min., 1998.
 Videocassette.
 ASIN B000007QXM.